-Defining the Core Culture of your organization is the first step in bringing needed change to your company.
-Do you know your organization’s Purpose, its distinctive and enduring Philosophy and its strategic Priorities?
+Defining the Core Culture of your organization is the first step in bringing needed change to your organization.
+Do you know your organization’s vital Purpose, its distinctive and enduring Philosophy and its strategic Priorities?
+Do you know the universal Priorities the organization must focus on and pay attention to in order to build an engaged workforce?
 Have all employees participated in a process to define the organization’s culture?
 If not, this is the time to ask employees key questions to uncover the essence of your organization’s culture–the Core Culture.

 When conducting an organizational culture assessment to define the Core Culture of your company, use these questions as a guide.
 These questions can be used when conducting interviews, constructing open-ended surveys or conducting focus groups.
 During interviews and focus groups, be sure to ask follow-up questions to enrich the information you collect.
 Encourage examples and stories.

-Some of these questions sound repetitive.
+Some of the questions in this assessment sound repetitive.
 Often, using a slightly different word or phrase in a question will yield either confirming or new, insightful responses.